cobcobs/olivia.vim/README.md

 colorscheme olivia
 ```

 To install olivia manually, clone this repository.
-Afterwards copy `colors/olivia.vim` into your (n)vim directory
+Afterwards, copy `colors/olivia.vim` into your (n)vim directory